 Christmas Island is an Australian territory that is located below the Indonesian Island of Java.
 Rising from deep water, this spectacular island offers spectacular diving on sheer walls, healthy coral gardens and many amazing sea caves.
 These sites are home to an incredible variety of marine life, everything from tiny gobies to whale sharks.
 Wonderful dive sites include Perpendicular Wall, Thundercliff Cave, West White Beach and the brilliant shore diving at Flying Fish Cove.EXTRA DIVERS

 Located in the middle of the Indian Ocean, Cocos (Keeling) Islands are a remote Australian territory.
 This large coral atoll is dotted with 27 low-lying islands in a large lagoon.
 With clear water and beautiful coral reefs teeming with fish life, the diving and snorkelling is magnificent at Cocos.
 Popular dive sites include Cabbage Patch, Garden of Eden, Composite Wreck and the manta ray cleaning station at Service Station.

-Other great dive destinations off Western Australia and not covered in this portfolio include Esperance, Bremer Bay, Bunbury, Perth, Abrolhos Islands, Coral Bay and the Australian territories of Christmas Island and Cocos Keeling Islands.
+Other great dive destinations off Western Australia and not covered in this portfolio include Esperance, Bremer Bay, Abrolhos Islands and Coral Bay.
 If you want to learn more about the incredible dive sites around Australia grab a copy of my book - UNDERWATER AUSTRALIA.